Paramoshka/Argon/docs/settings.md

 If the annotation is missing or fails to parse, no header rewrites are applied.

 ---
+> argon.github.io/backend-tls-insecure-skip-verify

+Controls whether the dataplane verifies the backend's TLS certificate when `backend-protocol` uses TLS (`h1-ssl`/`h2-ssl`).

+- Type: boolean (quote in YAML): `"true"` or `"false"`
+- Default: `false` (verify certificates against system roots)
+- When `true`, the dataplane accepts any backend certificate (self-signed, expired, or mismatched).

+Warning: This is insecure.
+Use only for development or when you explicitly trust the backend.

+---
 ### Examples
 HTTP/1.1 over TLS (backend speaks HTTPS), 15s timeout
 ```yaml